robertwenink/xyz/content/projects/thesis/index.md

 Since the Kriging extrapolation method as proposed in this thesis is mainly dependent on proper noise estimates at sampled locations and not directly on the response surface estimates, in principle using either Ordinary- or Universal Kriging would suffice.
 However, since the Universal Kriging implementation of {{< cite "SMT2019-" >}} provides a more stable and reliable solution than the own Ordinary Kriging implementation provided, Universal Kriging will be used throughout this thesis.

 ## Hyperparameter tuning
-To obtain a correctly functioning and optimal Kriging correlation function and response surface, it is essential to well-tune the involved hyperparameters using (some form of) the concentrated log-likelihood function \cref{eqn:concentrated_loglikelihood}.
-If we are regressing noise, see \cref{sec:ok_noise}, we need to simultaneously tune a parameter $\lambda$, where $\lambda$ is a function of $\sigma$.
+To obtain a correctly functioning and optimal Kriging correlation function and response surface, it is essential to well-tune the involved hyperparameters using (some form of) the concentrated log-likelihood function Eq.
+(7).
+If we are [regressing noise](#including-and-handling-noise), we need to simultaneously tune a parameter $\lambda$, where $\lambda$ is a function of $\sigma$.
 If additionally Universal Kriging is used, the results of the Generalised Least Squares solution are to be included in the Kriging mean and correlation function, as {{< cite "Korondi2021-" >}} clearly describes.

 The matrix inversion involved with solving the log-likelihood function many times during the hyperparameter optimisation process makes this process the main performance bottleneck for Kriging in either high dimensional input or large sample sizes.
 As a result, much research can be found on improving upon this aspect of Kriging.
 In our own implementation of Ordinary Kriging, a multi-start hill-climbing procedure had been used in combination with a genetic algorithm.
 However, since switching to the Universal Kriging solution of {{< cite "SMT2019" >}}, their much more refined routines are used.
 Since the hyperparameter tuning process is not the main subject of this thesis, I refer to {{< cite "SMT2019-" >}} for further reading.